cedar-policy/cedar-docs/docs/collections/_bestpractices/bp-implementing-roles.md

 For example, consider a timesheet management system that has two roles: (1) workers who submit timesheets and (2) approvers who approve the timesheets.
 A single individual can be assigned both roles.
 The following topics evaluate this scenario using the following strategies.

-Using the recommended approach you would create groups for each of these there roles.
+Using the recommended approach you would create groups for each of these roles.
 So we’d have a `Worker` group, and an `Approver` group.
 Within the policy store we would create policies for each group.

 The policy for the Approver role would look like this